windwp/windline.nvim/README.md

       {'[',{'red', 'black'}},
       {'%f',{'green','black'}},
       {']',{'red','black'}},

-      -- use empty mean It use same color with component above {"%=", ''} ,
+      -- use empty mean it use same color with component above {"%=", ''} ,

+      -- use a hightlight group
+      {' ','StatusLine'},

       {' %3l:%-2c ',{'white','black'}}
     },
 }